A climber on Tahoe granite in the pines

 Tahoe's climbing stays open because climbers act like guests.
 Before and after every session:

-- Park legally and quietly.
-Many areas are roadside or near homes — don't block driveways or crowd neighbors.
+• Park legally and quietly.
+A lot of these areas are roadside or right next to homes, so don't block driveways or crowd the neighbors.

-- Check the weather, and respect wet rock.
-Damp granite is more fragile — give it time to dry, especially after rain.
+• Check the weather, and respect wet rock.
+Damp granite is more fragile, so give it time to dry out, especially after rain.

 Gear up for granite